GLOBAL MARKETS-Glittering gold gives markets some Christmas cheer

 By Tom Westbrook

-SINGAPORE, Dec 21 (Reuters) - Asian stocks were trying get into a festive mood on Wednesday, and managed small gains with even Japan's Nikkei lifting off a two-month low it hit following the Bank of Japan's surprise decision to loosen its tight leash on government bond yields.
+SINGAPORE, Dec 21 (Reuters) - Asian stocks were trying to get into a festive mood on Wednesday and managed small gains, with even Japan's Nikkei lifting off a two-month low it hit following the Bank of Japan's surprise decision to loosen its tight leash on government bond yields.

 Wall Street snapped a four-day losing streak overnight and S&P 500 futures ESc1 rose 0.5% in Asia trade. .N